Pre-Book/docs/docs/setup/playbooks/atlas.md

     5. Click on the name of your USB drive or **EFI USB Device**.
 === "Method 2: One-time boot menu"
     !!! info "This method works on any Windows (even custom) or Linux PC."
     1. Find your boot settings key.
-This can be found through a simple [google search](../../boot-key.md) or via your PC or motherboard's manual.
+This can be found through a simple [search](../../boot-key.md) or via your PC or motherboard's manual.
+    2. Spam this key while turning on your PC and having the USB plugged in.
+    3. You should see a device list, pick your USB device.

+Wait for the Windows installer to load.